artrocity/weekend-salary-calculator/INSTRUCTIONS.md

 ## Requirements:

-* This application should have a form with five inputs that collect a new employee's *first name, last name, ID number, job title, annual salary*.
+- [ X ] * This application should have a form with five inputs that collect a new employee's *first name, last name, ID number, job title, annual salary*.

-* When the "Submit" button is clicked:
+- [ X ] * When the "Submit" button is clicked:
     * A new employee row should be added to the table.
     * The footer's total monthly cost should be updated.
     * The form inputs should be cleared out.

-* If the total monthly cost **exceeds $20,000**, apply an `over-budget` CSS class to the footer element.
+- [ X ] * If the total monthly cost **exceeds $20,000**, apply an `over-budget` CSS class to the footer element.
     * When applied, this CSS class should provide a clear visual indication that the monthly cost has been exceeded.
 (This could be as simple as turning the footer text red.)

-* Create a "Delete" button that removes an employee from the DOM.
+- [ X ] * Create a "Delete" button that removes an employee from the DOM.
     * **For base mode**, the total monthly cost **does not** need to be updated when an employee is deleted.

 ## Please Don't Fork This Repo: